Zeecka/AperiSolve/README.md

 - */uploads* : Uploaded images and working directory for steganography tools

 # V .
 Installation with Docker
-A Dockerfile, if provided in `/build/flask` and a `docker-compose.yml`, is available at root directory.
+A Dockerfile is provided in `/build/flask` and a `docker-compose.yml`, is available at root directory.

 1. Download the repository:
 ```bash